melsayed8450/Code_Brains/README.md

 # Code_Brains
-# The Admin registered
+# The Admin registered in our app
+# username: omar
-# username: omar     password: 01234567
+# password: 01234567